Marker Logo

 this page online

-500 feet away); Stone from Old Ox Mill (about 500 feet away); Home County of Conservationist Allison Mayfield (about 500 feet away); Peter W. Grayson (about 500 feet away); Grayson County (about 500 feet away); Dannel Funeral Home (about 500 feet away).
+(about 500 feet away); Stone from Old Ox Mill (about 500 feet away); Home County of Conservationist Allison Mayfield (about 500 feet away); Peter W. Grayson (about 500 feet away); Grayson County (about 500 feet away); Dannel Funeral Home (about 500 feet away).
 Touch for a list and map of all markers in Sherman.

-Photographed By Jeff Leichsenring, May 15, 2023
+Photographed by Jeff Leichsenring, May 15, 2023

-2. Masonic Temple 1924
+2. 1924 Masonic Temple and Marker

-Building is now the Sherman Jazz Museum
+The building is now the Sherman Jazz Museum.

 Credits.
-This page was last revised on May 17, 2023.
+This page was last revised on May 4, 2024.
 It was originally submitted on May 16, 2023, by Jeff Leichsenring of Garland, Texas.
-This page has been viewed 57 times since then and 15 times this year.
+This page has been viewed 271 times since then and 33 times this year.
 Photos: 1, 2. submitted on May 16, 2023, by Jeff Leichsenring of Garland, Texas. • James Hulse was the editor who published this page.

 m=223640